renaissance-benchmarks/renaissance-benchmarks.github.io/_posts/2022-01-xx-renaissance-0-14-0.md

 in the main Renaissance bundle.
 The benchmark harness is still used, but both the harness and benchmark code are loaded using a single class loader.
-This is useful in situations where using multiple class loaders makes the runtime too convoluted, e.g., when benchmarking AOT-compiled code.
+This is useful in situations where using multiple class loaders makes the runtime too convoluted, e.g., when benchmarking AOT-compiled code with GraalVM Native Image.

 Because the launcher is not used, the bundle needs to be manually extracted.
 In addition to directories containing the benchmark and dependency jars, there